aweymo/base/index.md

 <ul class="triangle-list">
     <li>
         <a href="https://github.com/Scholarly-Projects/opticolumn" target="_blank" rel="noopener noreferrer">Opticolumn</a>
-        <span class="description">OCR tool developed by Andrew Weymouth, Digital Initiatives Librarian for University of Idaho, over summer and fall of 2025.
+        <span class="description">OCR tool developed by Digital Initiatives Librarian for University of Idaho, over summer and fall of 2025.
 The tool implements the TrOCR text recognition model and the Kraken BLLA page segmentation model to improve the accuracy of handwritten and cursive archival documents and add digital preservation metadata to processed materials.
 The tool was developed for overhauling the Center for Digital Inquiry and Learning's digital collection PDF files, to make the collection more discoverable and accessible.
 The development of the tool is written about in greater detail in <i>Transparent Practices: OCR and AI in the Archives</i>, by Rebecca Hastings and Andrew Weymouth.
-Accepted by <i>Collections: A Journal for Archives and Museum Professions</i>, November 2025.
-Andrew Weymouth, <i>Fall, 2025.</i></span>
+Accepted by <i>Collections: A Journal for Archives and Museum Professions</i>, November 2025. <i>Fall, 2025.</i></span>
     </li>
     <li>
         <a href="https://scholarly-projects.github.io/timestamp_generator_site/" target="_blank" rel="noopener noreferrer">Timestamp Generator</a>
         <span class="description">This site was created so student workers can easily copy time codes to enrich oral history transcripts.
 Students can access the page, drop their audio or visual files in and every time the user pauses the media, that time stamp is generated in a box below, which can be copied to their clipboard by select a button to the right.
-Created for enhancing legacy transcripts from the <i>Rural Women's History Project</i>, so they can be utilized in the CDIL's <i>Oral History as Data</i> platform.
-Andrew Weymouth, <i>Fall, 2025.</i></span>
+Created for enhancing legacy transcripts from the <i>Rural Women's History Project</i>, so they can be utilized in the CDIL's <i>Oral History as Data</i> platform. <i>Fall, 2025.</i></span>
     </li>
     <li>
         <a href="https://github.com/Scholarly-Projects/convert_legacy_transcript" target="_blank" rel="noopener noreferrer">Convert_Legacy_Transcript</a>
         <span class="description">Python tool created to identify speaker names, transcript and dialogue of legacy printed transcripts and convert them into individual rows of within a CSV file format.
-Created to utilize work done during the 70s and 80s for the <i>Rural Women's History Project</i> oral history initiative, to ultimately migrate them to U of I's <i>Oral History as Data</i> platform.
-Andrew Weymouth, <i>Fall, 2025.</i></span>
+Created to utilize work done during the 70s and 80s for the <i>Rural Women's History Project</i> oral history initiative, to ultimately migrate them to U of I's <i>Oral History as Data</i> platform. <i>Fall, 2025.</i></span>
     </li>
     <li>
         <a href="https://github.com/Scholarly-Projects/ocr_scanner" target="_blank" rel="noopener noreferrer">OCR_Scanner</a>
         <span class="description">Python tool that scans specific folders and identifies all of the PDF files lacking a layer of optical character recognition.
 Identified PDF files are generated in a CSV file alongside their parent folder.
-Created to have U of I digital collections meet accessibility standards for patrons using screen readers.
-Andrew Weymouth, <i>Fall, 2025.</i></span>
+Created to have U of I digital collections meet accessibility standards for patrons using screen readers. <i>Fall, 2025.</i></span>
     </li>
     <li>
         <a href="https://github.com/Scholarly-Projects/illustration_extraction" target="_blank" rel="noopener noreferrer">Illustration_Extraction</a>
-        <span class="description">Python tool utilizing the rembg computer vision model to identify and extract musical notation from Huo Becker's <i>Mechanik und Aesthetik des Violoncellspiels</i> (1922) for use in Miranda Wilson's CDIL project, <i>School of Cello Music</i>.
-Andrew Weymouth, <i>Fall, 2025.</i></span>
+        <span class="description">Python tool utilizing the rembg computer vision model to identify and extract musical notation from Huo Becker's <i>Mechanik und Aesthetik des Violoncellspiels</i> (1922) for use in Miranda Wilson's CDIL project, <i>School of Cello Music</i>. <i>Fall, 2025.</i></span>
     </li>
     <li>
         <a href="https://github.com/Scholarly-Projects/edge_detector" target="_blank" rel="noopener noreferrer">Edge_Detector</a>